JetBrains/teamcity-documentation/topics/nuget.md

 TeamCity integrates with [NuGet](https://github.com/nuget/home) package manager and, when [NuGet is installed on agents](#Installing+NuGet+to+TeamCity+agents), provides the following capabilities:
 * [Private NuGet feeds](using-teamcity-as-nuget-feed.md) based on the builds' published artifacts.
 {product="tc"}
-* A set of NuGet runners to be used in builds on Windows OS, as well as on Linux and MacOS when [Mono](http://www.mono-project.com/docs/getting-started/install/) is installed on the agent.
+* A set of NuGet runners to be used in builds on Windows OS, as well as on Linux and macOS when [Mono](http://www.mono-project.com/docs/getting-started/install/) is installed on the agent.
     * [NuGet Installer](nuget-installer.md) build runner, which installs and updates NuGet packages.
     * [NuGet Pack](nuget-pack.md) build runner, which builds NuGet packages.
     * [NuGet Publish](nuget-publish.md) build runner, which publishes packages to a feed of your choice.